-When Memphis legend Tav Falco made his television debut on a now infamous episode of WHBQ-TV's local weekday morning program, Straight Talk with Marge Thrasher, Falco’s Panther Burns played a blistering cover of "Train Kept A' Rolling" and referred to his art as "an unholy amalgam of animal lust and divine transubstantiation."
+When Memphis legend Tav Falco made his television debut on a now infamous episode of WHBQ-TV's local weekday morning program, Straight Talk with Marge Thrasher, Falco's Panther Burns played a blistering cover of "Train Kept A' Rolling" and referred to their art as "an unholy amalgam of animal lust and divine transubstantiation."
 Thrasher called it the worst sound she's ever heard come out on television.
-Falco responded and said, "I don't think anyone else is playing music like this in Memphis or maybe anywhere else in the world."
-With his rough, but gentleman-like stage presence, Falco's "anti-music environment" blending country blues with the avant-garde was a rapid-fire injection into punk rock.
+Falco responded saying, "I don't think anyone else is playing music like this in Memphis or maybe anywhere else in the world," which was true.
+With his rough, but gentleman-like stage presence, Falco's "anti-music environment" that blended country blues sounds with avant-garde performance art, was a rapid-fire injection into punk rock.

-While it's true that The Cramps had an aesthetic that seemed similar, on the surface, Falco's Panther Burns was at least as much about conceptual art as it was about music — revealed more during the band's live shows where at times Falco would feel an impulse to chainsaw his guitar into pieces onstage.
-While Falco has steered away from the fractured noise with a cleaner sound especially if you compare the deviant swamp garage-blues of his 1981 debut Behind the Magnolia Curtain to his most recent work like 2018's Cabaret of Daggers and 2021's Club Car Zodiac EP, his self-invented values remain remarkably consistent and unmistakable — raucous, raw, and completely off-the-rails.
+While it's true that the Cramps had an aesthetic that seemed similar, on the surface, Falco's Panther Burns was at least as much about conceptual art as it was about the music — that was revealed more during the band's live shows where at times, Falco would feel an impulse to chainsaw his guitar into pieces onstage.
+While Falco has steered away from the fractured noise with a cleaner sound especially if you compare the deviant swamp garage-blues of his 1981 debut Behind the Magnolia Curtain to his most recent work, 2018's Cabaret of Daggers and 2021's Club Car Zodiac EP, his self-invented values remain remarkably consistent and unmistakable — raucous, raw, and completely off-the-rails.
 After his show in Rochester last fall, we caught up with Falco to discuss his beginnings, his relationship with fellow creative chameleon Alex Chilton, and his remarkable longevity.

 Paperface Zine: You wrapped up your U.S. tour with the Panther Burns last fall.
 How was that and what were some of your favorite spots?